Wild Pheasant Breast

 Don’t hassle your husband the next time he wants to hunt, especially pheasant.
 Most birds are planted where we live.
-The are not wild per-say, they have been reared by humans and planted in hunting release sites.
-There meat flavor is mild and as long as you don’t overcook the meat it is juicy and delicious.
+They are not wild per-say, they have been reared by humans and planted in hunting release sites.
+Their meat flavor is mild and as long as you don’t overcook the meat it is juicy and delicious.

 Try my grandma’s Soupy Potato with this wild meal.

 2 tablespoons apple cider vinegar

 1 teaspoon dried thyme